bixycler/UniinfoNotes/pages/Mind Jungle.md

 			- ((66725725-f76a-4328-b162-f469b87e871b))
 			  id:: 66725708-3dc4-43f5-a180-6b331c6a160f
 			  collapsed:: true
-				- The [cone of vision](https://courses.byui.edu/art110_new/art110/week02/cone_of_vision.html) ([visual cone](https://handprint.com/HP/WCL/perspect1.html)) in human & computer vision
+				- The [cone of vision](https://courses.byui.edu/art110_new/art110/week02/cone_of_vision.html) ([visual cone](https://handprint.com/HP/WCL/perspect1.html#fact3)) in human & computer vision
 					- The cone of vision is the closest example of a viewcone.
-There are many terms around this cone of vision.
+There are many terms around this cone of vision and perspective drawing.
 				- The past [light cone](https://en.wikipedia.org/wiki/Light_cone) in physics is a ((667251ec-d4f7-4c09-adff-73e04a4b22ed)).
 				- A ((667251ec-d4f7-4c09-adff-73e04a4b22ed)) in a network is a ((667252dc-e610-4d07-bcd0-9ea6fb4499fd)).
 			- #### tree view